cosmoskitten/beam/website/src/contribute/postcommits-policies-details.md

 It is encouraged to bring the discussion to the dev mailing list as well.
-Ideally, after the incident, we prefer to have discussions regarding whether we should extend tests in Beam repository, with the goal of catching the similar issue early in the future.
+Ideally, after the incident, we prefer to have discussions regarding whether we should extend tests in Beam repository, with the goal of catching similar issues early in the future.